al7xia/al7xia.github.io/index.md

 # Alexia Esquivel's Portfolio

+This is my home page!
 I am an Electrical Engineering major at CSUF and I plan on graduating in 2029.

+# Computer Science Projects

+My GitHub page is https://github.com/al7xia

 ## Favorite CPSC 120L Labs